ASalazar46/PythonPlayground/Proj8 - CapstoneProjectRedux/README.md

 At the top of each page should be a navigation bar.
 It should contain:

-- A clickable logo that direct the user to the landing page when clicked.
+- A clickable logo that directs the user to the landing page when clicked.
 - Four buttons that direct the user to the data pages.

 #### Back-end things

-I am unsure of how the back-end will work with Django, but Im sure the tutorial will give an overview of how the back-end works.
+I am unsure of how the back-end will work with Django, but I'm sure the tutorial will give an overview of how the back-end works.
 If not, then Django's official documentation may do that.
 However, the back-end should be able to communicate with the database, and call the necessary database query to retrieve data.

 #### Database and data management